-This chapter presents several fundamental topics related to the theory of algorithms algorithms.
-These include dynamic programming (Section 16.1), randomized algorithms (Section 16.2), and the concept of a transform (Section 16.3.5).
+This chapter presents several fundamental topics related to the theory of algorithms.
+Included are dynamic programming (Section 16.1), randomized algorithms (Section 16.2), and the concept of a transform (Section 16.3.5).
 Each of these can be viewed as an example of an "algorithmic pattern" that is commonly used for a wide variety of applications.
-In addition, we will discuss a number of numerical algorithms in Section 16.3.
-Section 16.2 on randomized algorithms presents the Skip List (Section 16.2.2).
+In addition, Section 16.3 presents a number of numerical algorithms.
+Section 16.2 on randomized algorithms includes the Skip List (Section 16.2.2).
 The Skip List is a probabilistic data structure that can be used to implement the dictionary ADT.
-The Skip List is comparable in complexity to the BST, yet often outperforms the BST, because the Skip List's efficiency is not tied to the values of the dataset being stored.
+The Skip List is no more complicated than the BST.
+Yet it often outperforms the BST because the Skip List's efficiency is not tied to the values or insertion order of the dataset being stored.